bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 - Disable your trigger element (if possible) as soon as the popover begins to open (via the `show` event), and re-enable it when appropriate (i.e. via the `hide` or `hidden` event).

-For practical purposes, interactive content popovers should be minimal.
+For practical purposes, **interactive content popovers should be minimal**.
 The maximum width of the popover is hard coded by Bootstrap v4 CSS to `276px`.
 Tall popovers on small screens can be harder to deal with on mobile devices (such as smart-phones).